HomeChecklists › Social Impact

 Why restaurant mortality is an information problem, not a vocation problem

-62% of independent restaurants in Latin America and the Caribbean close before completing 24 months of operation, and in 71% of those cases a detectable financial signal existed 90 days in advance, according to the Technical Business Intelligence Model's (MTIE) tracking of more than 8,400 business units.
-This figure dismantles the narrative that closure results from lack of gastronomic vocation or market bad luck: it is an information asymmetry problem between the SME and the financial system.
-When a restaurant generates no verifiable operational data from month one, neither the owner nor the bank can distinguish a transient liquidity crisis from structural insolvency.
-The checklist below translates that gap into 12 measurable indicators, grouped into prefeasibility, cost stress-testing, and operational scoring, enforceable as a condition of technical accompaniment or credit eligibility.
-58% of restaurants that closed within their first 24 months never ran a territorial prefeasibility test before signing the lease, according to MTIE's regional sample.
+Closing before 24 months happens to 62% of independent restaurants in Latin America and the Caribbean, and in 71% of those cases a detectable financial signal existed 90 days in advance, according to the Technical Business Intelligence Model's (MTIE) tracking of more than 8,400 business units.
+That figure knocks down a comfortable story: that closure comes from a lack of gastronomic vocation or market bad luck.
+It doesn't.
+It's an information asymmetry between the SME and the financial system.
+Without verifiable operational data from month one, neither the owner nor the bank can tell a passing liquidity crisis from an insolvency that's already structural.
+The checklist below translates that gap into 12 measurable indicators: prefeasibility, cost stress-testing, and operational scoring, enforceable as a condition of technical support or credit eligibility.
+Never ran a territorial prefeasibility test before signing the lease: that's what happened to 58% of restaurants that closed within their first 24 months, per MTIE's regional sample.

 Phase 1 — Territorial prefeasibility: the item 58% of early closures skipped

-The verifiable criterion is simple: a georeferenced demand map with direct-competitor density within a 500-meter radius must exist, plus a break-even simulation against at least three rent scenarios.
-When that item is met, the probability of early closure drops by 33 percentage points.
-Responsibility falls on the owner or investing partner, one-time before committing capital, because reversing a location decision after the lease is signed costs on average 4 times more than the prefeasibility test itself.
-Simulating food cost and Prime Cost under three input-inflation scenarios (5%, 12%, 20%) lets you anticipate exactly where a price shock breaks the operation, instead of discovering it in next quarter's income statement.
-The 'done' criterion is measurable: projected food cost must stay at or below 35% even in the most adverse scenario, and Prime Cost must not exceed 65% of sales against a 15% demand drop.
+The verifiable criterion isn't complicated: a georeferenced demand map, direct-competitor density within a 500-meter radius, plus a break-even simulation against at least three rent scenarios.
+Meet it, and early-closure probability drops by 33 percentage points.
+Responsibility sits with the owner or investing partner, one time, before capital gets committed.
+Reversing a location decision after the lease is signed costs, on average, four times more than the prefeasibility test itself would have.
+Food cost and Prime Cost can be simulated under three input-inflation scenarios (5%, 12%, 20%) to find the exact point where a price shock breaks the operation, instead of discovering it in next quarter's income statement.
+The 'done' criterion is measurable: projected food cost has to sit at or below 35% even in the worst scenario, and Prime Cost can't exceed 65% of sales if demand drops 15%.
+Run quarterly by the manager or owner, this test pairs with a 45-day fixed-cost cash reserve.

 Phase 2 — Cost structure stress-testing: the simulation most discover too late

-This test, run quarterly by the manager or owner, together with a 45-day fixed-cost cash reserve, is the line of defense separating restaurants that absorb an input shock from those that close within the following semester.
-A restaurant that records cash flow, average ticket, and table turnover in a structured way for at least 90 days builds a track record that commercial banks and guarantee funds can use as alternative scoring, even without audited financial statements — nonexistent or informal in 68% of independent units during their first year.
-That track record cuts the credit risk premium from 14.8 to 6.2 points over the base rate.
-Checklist item 12, the automated early-warning alert when a cash indicator falls two standard deviations below its 90-day moving average, is the mechanism that shortens detection time for financial deterioration from 8 months to 21 days — the window in which 71% of avoidable closures showed prior signals.
+Together they form the line that separates restaurants that absorb an input shock from the ones that close within the following semester.
+Cash flow, average ticket, table turnover: a restaurant that records these three figures in a structured way for at least 90 days builds a track record that commercial banks and guarantee funds use as alternative scoring, even without audited financial statements (nonexistent or informal in 68% of independent units during year one).
+That track record is what pulls the credit risk premium down from 14.8 to 6.2 points over the base rate.
+Checklist item 12 sets an automated early-warning alert: it fires when a cash indicator falls two standard deviations below its 90-day moving average, and it shortens detection time for financial deterioration from 8 months to 21 days, the same window in which 71% of avoidable closures showed prior signals.

-A regional guarantee fund that required 40 portfolio restaurants to complete this checklist's 12 items before renewing their credit line documented a default-rate drop from 19% to 7% within 12 months, allowing it to reduce provisioning reserves by 2.3 percentage points across the total portfolio.
-For a local economic development agency, conditioning seed capital or credit guarantee disbursement on evidence of the 12 items — not a narrative business plan — shifts the financing decision's risk away from the credit officer's intuition and toward a verifiable financial maturity indicator.
-Diego F. Parra, in the technical design of MTIE within the Twin Ecosystem Model between SATE Institute and Masterestaurant S.A.S., has insisted the checklist only works as a contractual condition, never as an optional recommendation, because optionality is precisely what produced the 58% initial-omission figure.
-Every independent restaurant that closes in Latin America destroys on average 6 to 9 formal or semi-formal jobs, and that figure connects directly to SDG 8's decent work target and SDG 9's inclusive industrialization target.
+With that result, the fund cut its provisioning reserve by 2.3 percentage points across the total portfolio.
+For a local economic development agency, the lesson carries over: conditioning seed capital or credit guarantee disbursement on evidence of the 12 items, not a narrative business plan, shifts the financing decision's risk away from the credit officer's gut and toward a verifiable financial maturity indicator.
+Diego F. Parra, who designed MTIE's technical architecture within the Twin Ecosystem Model between SATE Institute and Masterestaurant S.A.S., is blunt about it: the checklist only works as a contractual condition.
+Never as an optional recommendation.
+Optionality is exactly what produced that 58% initial-omission figure.

 Why restaurant mortality is an SDG 8 and SDG 9 indicator, not just a sector statistic?